-Dave has been a runner for almost 30 years.
+Dave became a runner in the mid '80's.
 In January 2016, he was still running 4-5 miles three times a week.

 On February 3, 2016, Dave felt pain in his hips.
 When he went to the doctor he was diagnosed with bursitis.
 Steroids and pain meds did not help the pain so he was sent to an ortho doctor.
 He was given injections in both hips.
 That didn't help either.
 He couldn't sleep or even go to work because of the pain.
 Near the end of February his left leg and foot began to feel numb.
 His doctor said he should go to a neurologist.